NickWaldock/the-woodshed/README.md

 ## Aims
 - Design and create a multi-user interactive front-end web application using HTML, CSS, and JavaScript based on component composition<br><br>
-- Create a interactive front-end application that consumes custom API data<br><br>
+- Create a interactive front-end application that consumes custom API data and has CRUD functionality<br><br>
 - Create a back-end API to allow users to store and manipulate data records<br><br>
 - Demonstrate the key role that specialist front-end developers perform in modern software development teams<br><br>
 - Maintain a consistient and simple user interface design aesthetic
+- Create an application designed for musicians and music teachers to act as a platorm for sharing musically educational and/or music-related file content
+- Create an application designed for musicians and music teachers to interact with one another through likes, comments, and follow; where they can share ideas and gain new students via their presence on the site
 <br />
 <br />
 <hr />